curityio/oauth-mobile-web-sso/README.md

 The internet base URL is: https://c7b9-2-26-158-168.eu.ngrok.io
 ```

+The Admin UI for the Curity Identity Server is at `http://localhost:6749/admin` with credentials `admin / Password1`.\
 Applications running on mobile devices or emulators will then call these URLs:

 | Component | Internet URL |